 Symptom duration and severity

-Symptoms may come and go, or they may persist, and they can vary in their severity and location.
+Symptoms may come and go, or they may persist.
+They can vary in severity and location.

-In most cases, symptoms resolve in a short time-period.
+In some cases, symptoms resolve within a short period.
 However, in some people, they may continue for months or years and can hinder a person’s ability to work and carry out everyday activities.

 The exact cause of FND is not known.